M-Link for Mobile UnitsXMPP Instant Messaging for Low-Bandwidth and/or High-Latency Networks

 Standard Multi-User Chat (MUC) relies on a stable link between the server that hosts the MUC room and the users who are participants in that room and are either connecting directly to that server or connecting indirectly via another server in federation with the host server.
 When users or groups of users are participating from a location with a constrained link to the host server, a link failure will disrupt their ability to communicate with participants, via MUC, on both sides of the break.

-M-Link Constrained Network Gateway and Server support XEP-0298: Federated MUC for Constrained Environments, federating the provision of MUC, just as the distribution of XMPP servers federates the provision of 1:1 chat.
+M-Link MU Server supports XEP-0298: Federated MUC for Constrained Environments, and M-Link MU Gateway can connect to an M-Link User Server supporting FMUC.
+This federates the provision of MUC, just as the distribution of XMPP servers federates the provision of 1:1 chat.
 More information on Federated Multi-User Chat can be found in the whitepaper [Federated Multi-User Chat: Efficient and Reliable Operation over Slow and Unreliable Networks].

 M-Link enables the modification of the service provided to the end-users by means of traffic management.
 A range of options are available enabling the administrator to make the trade-off between service and performance.